Theme

 Unified speech and text framing

-The notable angle is the attempt to treat speech generation as a more tightly unified sequence problem rather than stitching separate model stages together.
+The project tries to treat speech generation as a more tightly unified sequence problem rather than stitching separate model stages together.

 Availability